 We’re a social enterprise with a mission to restore the historic Arch at the entrance to Reading Old Cemetery and repurpose it and the area immediately behind as a community heritage and arts hub.

-The North Lodge would provide display space for heritage and art exhibitions and indoor café seating.
-The South Lodge would be available to let to charities, community groups, social enterprises or small creative businesses.
+The South Lodge would be available to let as office space, to provide an income stream to support the community venue.
+We would prioritise applications from charities, community groups, social enterprises or small creative businesses.

-The former shower block would be brought back into use as toilets with disabled access.
+The former shower block would be brought back into use as toilets with disabled access and changing facilities and we are exploring the possibility of adding a household products refill station.

 We plan to develop a mobile phone app that will enable visitors to step back in time to see the area around the Arch as it was in the past.
 It will feature the cemetery as it was in the 1850s, the gallows that stood at the junction before the cemetery was built and the leper hospital that we believe stood nearby in the 11th century.